There had been lots of motion-capture characters in film, but the Na'vi are probably the first ones anyone would want to have sex with.

 The rendering of David's building in The Divergent Series: Allegiant is beautiful to look at - especially the colours and lights.
 Even the elevator looks impressive.
 The entire design for the barren future is also quite impressive.

 Let's just say there's a reason why Independence Day won the Oscar for visual effects.
+The destruction of the White House alone was enough to hang a whole advertising campaign on.

 Michael Powell's classic Black Narcissus is a film featuring stunning Scenery Porn of India.
 Except it was shot entirely on soundstages at Pinewood Studios.
 Matte paintings, hanging miniatures and glass effects were used to simulate Himalayan scenery.
 The result is a film that looks as if it was at least partially shot on location.